Reachability and liveness in parametric timed automata

 Historically, the EF-emptiness problem has been the most studied problem of those we have stated in \cref{ss:decision-problems}.
 In the general setting of PTAs, several undecidability proofs are available, all based on reductions from the 2-counter machines halting problem~\cite{AHV93,Miller00,Doyen07,BBLS15,ALM20}.

-We first propose yet another such construction that will be then modified to establish many of the results in this paper. \dl{faudra ajouter de la justification ici: sur le nombre d'horloges notamments, dans le cas contraintes complexes} \begin{theorem} The EF-emptiness problem is undecidable for bounded PTAs. \end{theorem}
+We first propose yet another such construction that will be then modified to establish many of the results in this paper.
+Its main feature is that it works for a single rational parameter in $[0,1]$.
+While~\cite{Miller00} already proposes a similar result, we found it harder to extend to our purposes. \begin{thm} The EF-emptiness problem is undecidable for bounded PTAs. \end{thm}